Welcome to naturalworlds.org, my series of natural history websites.

 .

-Members of the family Scarabaeidae, the genus Goliathus contains some of the largest, heaviest insects on Earth.
-This site provides information on all five species of the genus, along with photo galleries of living examples.
+Members of the family Scarabaeidae, the African scarab genus Goliathus contains some of the largest, heaviest insects on Earth.
+This site provides information on all five species, including captive breeding methods.

 .